 Brownie Ice Cream Recipe

 My husband loves Blue Bell Brownie Ice Cream so when we couldn’t find it at the store anymore I came up with this brownie ice cream version that maybe I like a little better.
-And by maybe I mean definitely… Homemade ice cream does melt a little more quickly than commercial ice cream so keep that in mind when serving (or taking pictures!)
+And by maybe I mean definitely… Homemade ice cream does melt a little more quickly than commercial ice cream so keep that in mind when serving (or taking pictures!)… I like it best with this red velvet hot fudge on top!

 If you love this recipe please give it 5 stars.